CosmicLaca/ComfyUI_Primere_Nodes/README.md

 - You can randomize the image orientation if using Comfy's batch queue mode
 - Auto save image and .json and/or .txt file with workflow details, but these details saved to image as EXIF (otherworldly meta) too
 - Custom image saver (image type, resolution, and quality) with standard save as dialog on Image preview node, and with semi-automatic 1 click preview saver feature for visual selectors
-- Read original A1111 styles.csv file, handle dynamic prompts and additional networks (Embedding, Lora, Lycoris, Hypernetwork) from the text content of prompts like in A1111, example dynamic styles.csv included for testing
+- Handle A1111 style dynamic prompts and additional networks (Embedding, Lora, Lycoris, Hypernetwork) from the text content of prompts, example dynamic styles.csv included for testing
-- Not just .csv useful as prompt source, organize your prompts to .toml file, and use the file content on dedicated Prompt organizer node.
+- Not just .csv useful as prompt source, automatically organize your prompts to .toml file, and use the file content on dedicated Prompt organizer node.
 Example .toml file included, customize after renamed
 - Random noise generator for latent image, with special function to generate different but consistent images with locked seed with adjustable difference between min and max values
-- Additional and easy editable image/art styles included in the text encoder as list
 - Resolution selector by side ratios only, editable ratio source in external file, auto detect checkpoint version for right final size
 - Image size can be convert to "standard" (x16) values, fully customizable side ratios by float numbers at the bottom of the resolution selector node, different base resolution settings for several model concepts
-- Original image size can be multiplied to upscaler by three several ratios, one for SD and another one for SDXL models and third for Turbo checkpoints
-- Not just multiply original resolution by integer as multiplier, but can be define the final resolution by target megapixels from any source image sizes.
+- Multiply original resolution by integer as multiplier, but can be define the final resolution by target megapixels from any source image sizes.
 Image resolution multiplier can solve low memory error problem if using Ultimate SD Upscaler
-- Remove previously included networks from the content of prompts (Embedding, Lora, Lycoris and Hypernetwork), use network remover if the selected model incompatible with them or if you want to try your prompt without included networks or want to change to different networks, or using SDXL checkpoint and SD Loras have to be changed to SDXL compatible version
+- Remove previously included networks from the content of prompts (Embedding, Lora, Lycoris and Hypernetwork), use network remover if the selected model incompatible with them or if you want to try your prompt without included networks or want to change to different, or using SDXL checkpoint and SD Loras have to be changed to SDXL compatible version
-- Use more than one prompt or style inputs nodes for testing, compare and developing new prompts, and select any by 1 click at the bottom of 'Prompt Switch' node
+- Use more than one prompt or style inputs nodes for testing and developing prompts, select any by 1 click at the bottom of 'Prompt Switch' node
-- Special image META/EXIF/PNGINFO reader, which handle model name and samplers from A1111/ComfyUI .png or .jpg.
-Never was easier to recycle your older A1111 or ComfyUI images and re-using them with same or different workflow settings.
+- Special image META/EXIF/PNGINFO reader, which handle model name and samplers from A1111 and ComfyUI .png or .jpg.
+Never was easier to recycle your older A1111 and ComfyUI images and re-using them with same or different workflow settings.
 With switches you can change or keep the original meta seed/model/size/etc... to workflow settings.
 Test workflow: **civitai-image-recycler.json**
 - Workflow and nodes support Lycoris in dedicated node, no need to copy and mix them to Loras path
 - Adjustable detailers and refiners for face, eye, hands, mouth, fashion wear, etc..., separated prompt input for detailers can be mixed to original for better result, included test workflow: **civitai-all-refiner.json**
-- Detailers automatically detect and support LCM and Turbo concepts
-- Visual (select element by preview image) loaders available for Checkpoints, Loras, Lycoris, Embedding, Hypernetworks, and saved Styles.
-You only have to create preview images to right name and path, see readme details under "Visual", or use 1 click preview creator helper
+- Visual (select element by preview image instead of long list) loaders available for Checkpoints, Loras, Lycoris, Embedding, Hypernetworks, and saved prompts.
+You only have to create preview images to right name and path, see readme details under "Visual", or use 1 click preview creator
-- Midjourney art-style prompts can be attached to the original prompt, Emotions as style in separated node
+- Midjourney art-style can be attached to the original prompt, Emotions as style in separated node

 <hr>